Skip to content

 SHOW COLUMNS

-List the columns in a relation along with their data type.
-Without any modifiers, SHOW COLUMNS only reads a single morsel of data before returning.
+List the columns in a relation along with their data types.
+Without any modifiers, SHOW COLUMNS reads only a single morsel of data before returning results.

 SHOW [EXTENDED] [FULL] COLUMNS